Quintus Caecilius Metellus Numidicus: Youth and cursus honorum

 The son of Lucius Caecilius Metellus Calvus, in his youth he was sent to Athens where he studied under Carneades, celebrated philosopher and great master of oratory.
 He returned ostensibly cultured and with brilliant oratorical skills.

-He was quaestor in 126 BC, tribune of the plebs in 121 BC, aedile in 118 BC, praetor in 115 BC, Governor of Sicily in 114 BC, and elected consul in 109 BC.
+He was quaestor in 126 BC, tribune of the plebs in 121 BC, aedile in 118 BC, praetor in 115 BC, Governor of Sicily in 114 BC, and elected consul for 109 BC.
 Accused of extortion on leaving his governorship, the judges were so convinced of his good character that they dismissed the case against him unexamined.

 Metellus was generous in his support of the arts, sponsoring his friend the poet Archias.
 Cicero spoke highly of Metellus' oratorical skills.